NVIDIA/TensorRT-LLM/docs/source/llm-api-examples/customization.md

-# Advanced Usage
+# Common Customizations

 ## Quantization

-By simply setting several flags in the `LLM`, TensorRT-LLM can quantize the HuggingFace model automatically.
+By simply setting several flags in the `LLM`, TensorRT-LLM can quantize the Hugging Face model automatically.
 For example, to perform an Int4 AWQ quantization, the following code triggers the model quantization.

 ``` python
 from tensorrt_llm.hlapi import QuantConfig, QuantAlgo